zdmiller12/daVinci/README.md

 # REPS
-Analysis and plotting for Repairable Equipment Population Systems (REPS) in Systems Engineering (SE)
+Model and plotting tool for Repairable Equipment Population Systems (REPS) within Systems Engineering (SE).

+This is a work in progress.

 --- DESCRIPTION ---
 This code serves as a tool for understanding and using the Repairable Equipment Population Systems (REPS) model,